trbarrettjr/Wireguard-Keys/README.md

 ### My Background

 I am more of a programmer that moves data around, a lot of it.
 My front-end design skills have a lot to be desired, but if you want to touch up the UX, you are more than welcome to.

+## Certificate files in the Github Repo

+These are just self signed certs that I generated and used Caddy for a front-end server.
+You can pick and choose for your deployment.